10 Best UI Testing Tools for Automated Testing in 2026

 1. Ghost Inspector

 Ghost inspector is a no-code tool for end-to-end automated UI testing.
-You can use it to easily create browser tests for websites and web apps.
+You can use it to create browser tests for websites and web apps with minimal effort.
 Anyone in your company can use Ghost Inspector to run automated tests on Chrome and Firefox, which means that QA can (finally!) be democratized.

 With Ghost Inspector, you and your team can create, run, record, store, and manage automated tests.
 As a result, developers and QA engineers can focus their time and energy on more complex tests as well as other important projects.

-Ghost Inspector is packed with features that cover pretty much all UI testing needs:
+Ghost Inspector is a powerful tool, packed with a wide range of features that cover pretty much all UI testing needs:

 • Very easy to set up and use for a non-technical person.